Rust en Vreugd

 Rust en Vreugd (meaning Rest and Joy), is a historic house and garden, located on Buitekant Street at the edge of the central business district of Cape Town, South Africa.
 It is one of the few remaining 18th-century buildings in the city.
-The Rust en Vreudg is home to the William Fehr Collection of pictorial Africana.
+The Rust en Vreugd is home to the William Fehr Collection of pictorial Africana.
 It is a part of the Iziko Museums.

 History

 The Rust en Vreudg house was built as a residence for Williem Cornelis Boers of the Dutch East India Company (VOC) in 1778.
 A rococo fanlight at the entrance of the house has been ascribed to sculptor Anton Anreith.

 The house

 Until the end of the 19th century, the house was part of a spacious estate.
 Boers owned the property from 1777 to 1782.
 The two-story, flat-roof blueprint was typical of 18th-century village houses.
 The facade is marked by a porch, balcony, and four Corinthian columns.
 Louis Thibault designed the main facade, Anreith was responsible for most of the porch itself, and the front door was built by Hermann Schutte.
 The pillars, front door, balcony door, and the kiaat fanlight were all the work of Anreith, as were the wood carvings.
 Two lounges, a dining room, a pantry, a kitchen, and bedrooms lie on the first floor, along with a courtyard out back.
 On the second lay another lounge, more bedrooms, a bathroom, storerooms, and a balcony.